-SOURce<hw>:BB:<DigStd>:TRIGger:TIME:DATE

-SOURce<hw>:BB:<DigStd>:TRIGger:TIME:TIME
+SOURce<hw>:BB:<DigStd>:TRIGger:TIME:DATE SOURce<hw>:BB:<DigStd>:TRIGger:TIME:TIME chapter "Trigger Commands" of the chapter "SOURce:BB:ARB subsystem" in the R&S SMBV100B user manual.

 <DigStd> is the mnemonic for the digital standard, for example, ARB.
 Time-based triggering behaves analogously for all digital standards that support this feature.